Merry Christmas 🎄

 It is my Magnum Opus

-As of last night, I am wholly content with the machine code it generates for x64 on Linux, and BSD.
-I will leave ARM64 as a separate, future project.
+As of last night, I am wholly content with the machine code it generates for x64.
+ARM64 work has started, and it's shaping up to be much more exciting.

 The final test was the translation of switch control structures from my IR, the JMP_E ITA statement.